akoskm/akoskm.com/cmiu8xsw1000302l81outd1bg.md

 When importing types in TypeScript, especially in projects using Vite, Webpack, or other modern bundlers:

-1. **Prefer `import type` for type-only imports** - Use `import type { ... }` when you're only importing types
+- **Prefer `import type` for type-only imports** - Use `import type { ... }` when you're only importing types
-2. **Use `import { type ... }` sparingly** - Only use this syntax when mixing type and value imports from the same module
+- **Use `import { type ... }` sparingly** - Only use this syntax when mixing type and value imports from the same module
-3. **Be consistent** - Choose one pattern and stick with it across your codebase
+- **Be consistent** - Choose one pattern and stick with it across your codebase

 ## Conclusion

 The difference between `import type { ... }` and `import { type ... }` might seem minor, but it has real implications for how bundlers process your code.

 When working with Next.js, React, and packages like `next-auth`, using the correct type import syntax prevents bundler errors and keeps your test output clean.

 If you're seeing Vite pre-transform errors related to type imports, check your import statements and convert them to use `import type` syntax.
-Your bundler—and your future self—will thank you.
+Your bundler—and your future self—will thank you while you avoid the next-auth import type error altogether.

+For deeper dives, see the official docs for the [NextAuth adapter API](https://next-auth.js.org/configuration/options#adapter), the TypeScript [`import type`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) syntax, and Vite's guidance on [conditional exports](https://vitejs.dev/guide/dep-pre-bundling.html#conditional-exports).

+And here you can read my other posts on similar topics: [Next.js](/tags/next.js/), [TypeScript](/tags/typescript/), and [Vitest](/tags/vitest/).

 ---

 **Next Steps:** Review your codebase for type imports and standardize on `import type` syntax.
 This small change will improve your build performance and eliminate unnecessary bundler warnings.

+Thanks for reading!